go-rod/bartender/README.md

 A common way to detect web crawler: [link](https://stackoverflow.com/a/2517444/1089063).

-A common data flow look like this:
+A common data flow looks like this:

 ```mermaid
 graph TD;